siseko-D/DevQuiz/README.md

 - Import project to Netlify
 - Build command: npm run build
 - Publish directory: build
-- Add environment variable

 ## 🤝 Contributing
 - Contributions are welcome!
 Please feel free to submit a Pull Request.
-- Fork the repository
+- Fork the repository.
-- Create your feature branch (git checkout -b feature/AmazingFeature)
+- Create your feature branch (git checkout -b feature/AmazingFeature).
-- Commit your changes (git commit -m 'Add some AmazingFeature')
+- Commit your changes (git commit -m 'Add some AmazingFeature').
-- Push to the branch (git push origin feature/AmazingFeature)
+- Push to the branch (git push origin feature/AmazingFeature).
-- Open a Pull Request
+- Open a Pull Request.

 ## 📝 License
 - This project is licensed under the ISC License.

 ## 🙏 Acknowledgments
-- Google Gemini AI for providing the AI capabilities
+- Google Gemini AI for providing the AI capabilities.
-- Lucide for the beautiful icons
+- Lucide for the beautiful icons.
-- Create React App for the build setup
+- Create React App for the build setup.

 ## ⚠️ Troubleshooting
 **Q: AI questions aren't generating**
-- A: Verify that `REACT_APP_GOOGLE_API_KEY` is set in your `.env`, that it’s valid, and that the Generative Language API is enabled for that key
+- A: Verify that `REACT_APP_GOOGLE_API_KEY` is set in your `.env`, that it’s valid, and that the Generative Language API is enabled for that key.

 **Q: 404 or 503 errors with Gemini models**
 - A: The app automatically retries several current models (`gemini-2.5-flash`, `gemini-2.5-pro`, `gemini-2.0-flash`, etc.).
 Run `node check-models.js YOUR_API_KEY` to list models your key can access.
 Temporary service outages are normal – either wait and try again or use the built-in fallback questions.

 **Q: App won't start**
-- A: Run npm install to ensure all dependencies are installed
+- A: Run npm install to ensure all dependencies are installed.